Zakari Mohammed

 Zakari Mohammed (born 7 July 1970) is a Nigerian politician, journalist, criminologist and security expert from Kwara State.
 He was elected to the 7th assembly of the House of Representatives of Nigeria in 2011, serving Baruten/Kaiama Federal Constituency.
 He was reelected in 2015 to the 8th National Assembly.
 Zakari holds an M.Sc. in Criminology, and a B.Sc. in Sociology and Anthropology from the University of Ilorin.

 In 2014, Zakari was among lawmakers in a face-off with the Nigerian Police, an incident he described as an assault on democracy.
 He was the Chairman House of Representatives Committee on Media and Public Affairs (2011-2015) in the 7th National Assembly.
 Zakari was also the Chairman, House Committee on Basic Education Services and Chairman House of Representatives Ad-Hoc Committee on Investigation of Oil Swap Agreement.

 Education

-Zakari holds an executive certificate on Leadership of the 21st Century from Harvard Kennedy School of Government, an M.Sc. degree in Criminology, and a B.Sc. degree in Sociology and Anthropology from the University of Ilorin.
+Zakari was born on 7 July 1970 in Kwara State, Nigeria.
+He holds an executive certificate on Leadership of the 21st Century from Harvard Kennedy School of Government, an M.Sc. degree in Criminology, and a B.Sc. degree in Sociology and Anthropology from the University of Ilorin.
 He also has diplomas in Journalism from the International Institute of Journalism in Abuja and in Civil Law from Ahmadu Bello University in Zaria, Kaduna State, Nigeria.